Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

 It is now clear that the left adjoint is given by the claimed formula.
 The last assertion follows from this formula and the fact that $L^{U}$ and $\hat f^{*}$ preserve small limits. \end{proof}

 The inverse of an entourage $V$ and the composition of entourages $U,V$ of $X$ are defined by

 and

 Let $V$ be an entourage of $X$ with $\diag(X)\subseteq V$ and assume that $U^{\prime}$ is an entourage of $X$ such that $VUV^{-1}\subseteq U^{\prime}$. \begin{lem} The functor $V_{*}$ from \eqref{ad-hat-V} sends $U $-sheaves to $U^{\prime}$-sheaves, and we have an adjunction Moreover, $L^{U} V^{*}$ preserves small limits. \end{lem} \begin{proof} As in the proof of \cref{fklrgbwgergwergwrgr}, the second assertion is a formal consequence of the first.
-To prove the first assertion, one first checks that $V(-)$ sends $U^{\prime}$-covering families to $U$-covering families.
-Let $Y$ be in $\cP_{X}$, and let $\cY'$ be a $U'$-covering family of $Y$.
-We consider a $U$-bounded subset $B$ of $V(Y)$.
-Then $U[B]$ is $VUV^{-1}$-bounded, so in particular $U^{\prime}$-bounded and therefore contained in a member of $\cY'$.
-In view of \eqref{etkjnkjenkwervwerbververvwv} this implies that $B$ is contained in a member of $U(\cY')$.
-We now argue as in the proof of \cref{fklrgbwgergwergwrgr} with the adjunction \eqref{qweflkqnmwfklmqwfwefqefqfewf} replaced by \eqref{etkjnkjenkwervwerbververvwv} that $V_{*}$ sends $U$-sheaves to $U'$-sheaves. \end{proof}
+To prove the first assertion, we observe that the assumptions provide the following commutative diagram:

+Since $V_*$ is given by right Kan extension along the thickening functor $V[-]$, it follows as in the proof of \cref{fklrgbwgergwergwrgr} that $V_*$ sends $U$-sheaves to $U'$-sheaves. \end{proof}

-Let $G$ be a group, let $X$ be in $G\Set$, and let $\bC$ be in $\Fun(\bC,\CL)$.
-Assume that $U$ is a $G$-invariant entourage of $X$.
-Under this condition the action of $G$ on $X$ preserves $U$-sheaves by \cref{fklrgbwgergwergwrgr}.
+Let $G$ be a group, let $X$ be a $G$-set, and let $\bC$ be in $\Fun( {BG},\CL)$.
+Assume that $U$ is a $G$-invariant entourage of $X$, i.e., that for every $g$ in $G$ and $(x,y)$ in $U$, we also have $(gx,gy) \in U$.
+We further assume that $U$ contains the diagonal of $X$.
+Under this condition, the action of $G$ on $X$ preserves $U$-sheaves by \cref{fklrgbwgergwergwrgr}.
 We define